meterio/WarringStakes/README.md

 In the test net and initial launch of the main net.
 The number of Delegate Nodes will be the same as the number of the committee nodes.
 In the future, there maybe a subset of nodes with better performance and network connectivity dedicated as the leaders in the committee nodes.

-Requirements for running a delegate/committee node:
+# Requirements for running a delegate/committee node:
-To achieve the full performance of the Meter network, the recommended hardware configuration is more than 8 compute optimized vCPU, 16GB of memory and 100GB of SSD (AWS c5.2xlarge instance or better).
+To achieve the full performance of the Meter network, the ideal hardware configuration is more than 8 compute optimized vCPU, 16GB of memory and 500GB of SSD (AWS c5.2xlarge instance or better).
 The maximum block size in Meter is around 1.3MB.
-It is also recommended to have data center class 1Gbps to 10Gbps internet connection.
 However the Meter consensus protocol is capable of adapting to transaction load, network and node processing speed to some extent by varying the block period from 2 sec to up to 30 sec.
-The minimum requirement is 2 vCPU and 4GB of memory.
+The minimum requirement is 2 vCPU and 4GB of memory (a $20~$40/month AWS lightsail nodes).
 When the network has minimum load, the average monthly block data is expected to be about 1.5GB.
+We highly recommend the validators to use the same setup as the mainnet.
+In addition, please try avoid running nodes behind the country firewalls like the Great Firewall of China.
+If your node has connectivity issues with other nodes, it may receive penalty points and get jailed.

+# Testnet Incentives
+To help validators bootstrap the requirements for validator nodes and properly align the interests, all testnet incentive tokens will be distributed with a 6480 epoch lock(around 270 days).
+You could stake these tokens for candidates and votes, but will not be able to send them to other addresses.
+Each week of the final warringstakes testnet, we will distribute 15,000 points (1 point = 1 MTRG) and split them among validators who have maintained the nodes properly by weight.
+The base weight for each correctly maintained validator node is 1.
+If a validator(based on KYC) starts multiple nodes, their weight goes up by 1 for every 2 additional nodes.
+To make the game fair for everyone, the maximum weight per KYCed validator will be 3.
+Each reported and validated testnet bug may qualify for additional 100 to 500 points depend on its severity.
+We target to run the testnet for 2 to 3 weeks before flip the switch to mainnet.

+# Testnet faucets
+You could claim testnet tokens from [the testnet faucet](https://faucet-warringstakes.meter.io)

 # Setting up Docker
 Node software is currently provided as docker images.
 Please refer to [Ubuntu Docker Installation Guide](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04).

-By default, if you installed docker through apt install, it requires root user previlige to run.
+By default, if you installed docker through apt install, it requires root user privilege to run.
 However, this may introduce security concerns.
-It is actually pretty simple to run Docker as non-root user.
+It is highly recommended to run Docker as non-root user.

 Setup Docker usergroup to run Docker as non-root user.
 We assumed the non-root user that will be running docker is "ubuntu", please change the commands accordingly if you are using a different user.
 ```